tyrinlewis123/circularity/README.md

 <img src="https://raw.githubusercontent.com/OperationSpark/circularity/master/img/popout.png">

 This will give you the app running in a separate Chrome tab.
-As you save your future work, changes to your code will be reflected in the app > you don't have to press "Run" again - as long as the Apache web server is still running - you need only press the refresh button on the Chrome tab with the app running in it, like so:
+As you save your future work, changes to your code will be reflected in the app > you don't have to press "Run" again - as long as the Apache web server is still running - you need only press the refresh button on the Chrome tab with the app running in it.
+In this image, we also have the Chrome debugger console open, which will tell you if there's any problems with your code.
+Have a look:

 <img src="https://raw.githubusercontent.com/OperationSpark/circularity/master/img/chrome.png">